Everfree Northwest

-Everfree Northwest (often abbreviated Everfree NW or EFNW) is an annual brony convention held in Bellevue, Washington organized for the fandom of the animated television series My Little Pony: Friendship Is Magic, whose adult fans are commonly referred to as bronies.
-As of 2025, with the closure of BronyCon in 2019, it is the largest brony convention in the world.
+Everfree Northwest (often abbreviated Everfree NW or EFNW) is an annual My Little Pony fan convention held in the Seattle area, organized for the fandom of the animated television series My Little Pony: Friendship Is Magic, whose adult fans are commonly referred to as bronies.
+As of August 2026, with the closure of BronyCon in 2019, it is the largest brony convention in the world.
+Everfree Northwest received an attendance of 2,702 for its 2026 edition, its latest iteration.

-The next Everfree Northwest is set to take place 21–23 August 2026 at the Hyatt Regency Bellevue.
+The next Everfree Northwest is set to take place 9–11 July 2027 at the Hyatt Regency Bellevue.

 Overview

 Everfree Northwest is an annual convention primarily dedicated to fans of the animated television show My Little Pony: Friendship is Magic, particularly the adult fans known as "bronies".
 The event describes its mission as bringing "Equestria to Earth for three days".

 The convention features a variety of activities including vendors, contests, auctions, games, and opportunities to meet show writers, comic book colorists, and voice actors from the series.
 The event has included arts, crafts, and programming tracks tailored specifically for children, with free passes offered to attendees ages 12 and under.
 Attendees often dress as their favorite characters from the show and participate in activities like "pony karaoke."

 The convention's location and dates have varied over the years.
 In 2014, it was held on July 4-6, while in 2016 it moved to May 13-15 at the Doubletree Hotel Seattle Airport.
 By 2017, the convention was in its 6th year, still held at the DoubleTree Hotel in SeaTac with an expected attendance of over 3,000 people.
+Since 2021, the convention has been held in the Seattle suburb of Bellevue, Washington.

 Like other brony conventions like BronyCon, Everfree Northwest has established a tradition of charitable activities.
 In 2012, Everfree Northwest's charity auction raised $13,535 for the Seattle Children's Hospital.
 The following year, in 2013, the charity auction raised nearly $30,000.
 The convention organization includes various staff positions such as convention chair, business lead, security lead, social media lead, and graphic designers.
 By 2013, the convention had approximately 2,000 attendees with a notably low rate of misconduct—out of 2,000 attendees that year, only one person was removed for inappropriate behavior.

 Everfree Northwest has a reputation for being one of the more "family-friendly" My Little Pony conventions.
 The 2017 Everfree Northwest theme was "United in Harmony".
 The convention typically features a outdoors-related theme because of its shared name with Camp Everfree, a summer camp that appeared in My Little Pony: Equestria Girls – Legend of Everfree.

 The brony music concert at Everfree Northwest is called "Ponystock", which has been ongoing since the con's inception in 2012.